ShunSakurai/check_forbidden/README.md

 ### Beware of false positives
 Below are some best practices to avoid false positives.

-Avoid using single symbols used in tags and special characters:
+Avoid using single symbols used in special characters:

-- Avoid adding <, /, >, &, ;, etc.
+- Avoid adding &, ;, etc.

 Add spaces: